A series of two workshops on Saturday 26th June, 9.30am -2pm & Saturday 3rd July, 9.30am – 2pm

 - Spiritual – Our sense of purpose, drive and motivation, the source of meaning, our values and beliefs about life.
 Our reason for being.

-We will be outside for the majority of the day so please wear suitable clothing and footwear for being in the woods.
+We will be outside for the majority of the day so please wear suitable clothing and footwear for being outdoors.

-Steps Bank is not accessible for wheelchairs – please contact us if you have any queries about accessibility.
+Due to the nature of woodland, the space may not be accessible for wheelchairs – please contact us if you have any queries about accessibility.

 About the workshop facilitators

 I am an experienced trainer and Senior Accredited Member of the National Counselling Society.
 I have worked as a qualified Counsellor since 2012, drawing on the theory and ideas of existential psychotherapy.
 More recently, I have developed an interest in nature-based therapy and am in my third year of offering a walking therapy service.
 I am currently studying for a Masters degree in Counselling and Psychotherapy practice with a focus on eco/nature orientated therapies.